How Life Insurance Brokers Are Paid And Why You Don’t Care

 Do you see a clear motivation to sell whole life or universal life over term insurance?
 I don’t.
 The motivation to sell on commission, if it exists (and that’s debatable) is more likely company selection and volume to get higher overrides.
 It’s clear from that table that if one can make a living selling whole life, then one can just as easily make a living selling term insurance.
 It’s NOT the commission driving the concern over product types.

-Also of note, an advisor can’t normally change their commission to benefit your premiums (this is available on large insurance policies, but certainly not on life insurance policies for the rest of us).
-So we can’t monkey with your premiums by cutting our commissions.
+Also of note, an advisor can’t normally change their commission to benefit your premiums (this is available on very large insurance policies which have premiums in excess of $25,000 anually, but certainly not on life insurance policies for the rest of us).
+So, we can’t monkey with your premiums by cutting our commissions

 Why Do Brokers Sell Some Products Instead of Others?